Student Leaders Program

 • English Proficiency: Applicants should have high English-language proficiency skills to participate in U.S. university academic classes in English.

-• Flexibility and Participation: The program will either be a virtual, hybrid, or in-person program depending on the state of the global pandemic.
-Please only apply to the program if you are willing to commit to participating in the program regardless of its modality.
+• Flexibility and Participation: The program will be an in-person program.
+Please only apply to the program if you are willing to commit to participating in an in-person program.

-• In-Person Program: In the case of an in-person program, applicant must be comfortable living with another program participant of the same sex in a shared dormitory room as well as travel to the USA and participate in the program without any accompanying friends or family members.
+• Applicant must be comfortable living with another program participant of the same gender in a shared dormitory room as well as travel to the USA and participate in the program without any accompanying friends or family members.
 Applicant must be comfortable and willing to adjust to campus life, sharing dormitory living accommodations with a multinational group of participants from the Middle East and North Africa (MENA) region and with U.S. citizens.
 Applicant will need to adjust to new cultural and social practices different from those of their home countries/communities.

 • Diversity, Equity and Inclusion: SLP is committed to attracting diverse applicants representing a myriad of social identities from nationalities, ethnicities, race, religions, gender identities, sexual orientation, physical and mental abilities, and socioeconomic status, among others.
 We aim to create a diverse, inclusive, and multicultural environment with a gender-balanced pool of candidates.